jsheppard95/Amazon_Vine_Analysis/README.md

 ## Summary
-Comparing the number and ratio of 5 star reviews between those included and not included in the Vine program, we see there is no clear positivity bias for reviews in the program.
+Comparing the number and ratio of 5 star reviews between those included and not included in the Vine program, we see there is no clear positivity bias for reviews in the program (0.0% Vine 5 star review while 63.76% Non-Vine 5 star reviews).
 However, the much larger number of non-Vine reviews relative to Vine reviews (105979 versus 7) likely indicates that this conclusion is not statisically significant.
 To obtain a better understanding, increased vine review data is necessary.
 From here, one could formulate a two-sample T-test with the following hypotheses:
 ```
 H_0 : The mean rating (in number of stars) is the same between Vine and non-Vine
       reviews. i.e: